Introducing Zero Suicide Healthcare online learning

 Structure of the online workshops

 Each of the six modules includes some reading and/or activity.
 It is estimated that the time to complete the full program is approximately 3 hours or an average of 30 minutes per module.
-At the conclusion of each module additional resources to support teams with implementation are listed.
-These are not required reading but may be useful when designing and delivering the Zero Suicide approach.

-Resources to support Zero Suicide Healthcare implementation
+Additional resources to support Zero Suicide Healthcare implementation

 The US based Zero Suicide Institute has a wealth of resources to help design and implement a Zero Suicide Healthcare approach.